Taking Steps to Improve Service

 CapMetro Department Owner: Information Technology

-Status: The new and updated Umo scanner system is live on Bus and Rail and will be implemented on more services in the future.
+Status: The new and updated Umo scanner system includes contactless payment and is live on Bus and Rail and will be implemented on more services in the future.

 Challenge: Customers feel unsafe when they see riders being harassed on vehicles and at stops.